 The company, which also sold the product under the Protexus brand name, has received 37 reports of the battery overheating and either exploding or igniting.
 Even though there have been some reports of property damage, there have been no reports of injuries, an alert by the U.S. Consumer Product Safety Commission (CPSC) stated.

 The sprayer recall applies to four models, two sold under the Victory Innovations brand name (VP-20A and VP-20B) and two sold under the Protexus brand name (PX20A and PX20B).
 The model numbers can be found on the battery packs.
-The products were sold at chemical and cleaning supply distributors as well as online on Amazon.com, Supplyworks.com and Staples.com from January 2016 through November 2020 for $100 to $150.
+The products were sold at chemical and cleaning supply distributors and online on Amazon.com, Supplyworks.com and Staples.com from January 2016 through November 2020 for $100 to $150.

 Product Liability Issues